 What are Reserves?

 These materials are located on open shelves near the circulation desk in Seymour Library and may not leave the library.
 Students may browse the collection and use books anywhere in the library.
-This choice works well when many students may need to consult the same books, but they don't all have a reading do the same day.
-For example if students are writing papers on similar topics.
+This choice works well when many students may need to browse or consult the same books, but they don't all have a reading do the same day.